PathModeus/fame-to-blame/README.md

 **CODING WEEKS 2021-2022**

 Fame to Blame is a python program to collect tweets about celebrities chosen by the user with the twitter API and to analyze them by detecting whether they are offensive or not.
 The user is then able to see a ranking of the celebrities he submitted ordered by the frequency of tweets insulting them.
-This is a project taking part in the second week of the CentraleSupélec Coding Weeks

-## Setup
+## Installation

+### Installing the program

+Simply pull the git repository on your computer.

+### Requirements

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary python modules, listed below.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the necessary python modules, listed below.

 ```bash
 pip install name_of_the_module